 RCS accepts referrals and coordinates supervised community service opportunities for youth ages 10-19, as ordered by Juvenile Court, Alliance’s Wake Teen Diversion Program and Teen Court.
 Hours for the Saturday Work groups are 8:30 am – 3:00 pm.

-No fee for service; families do need to provide transportation to the Cabarrus Street Office both for drop off and pick up.
+No fee for service; families do need to provide transportation to our Bullard Court Office both for drop off and pick up.